-The number of people in China stricken with the H7N9 strain of bird flu has risen to 104, the World Health Organization says.
+The number of people in China stricken with the H7N9 strain of bird flu has risen to 104, the World Health Organization announced on Monday.

 Chinese officials said six new cases of bird flu, including five in Zhejiang province and one in Jiangsu, had been detected over the weekend, Xinhua News reported.
 The WHO confirmed an additional two cases in Zhejiang on Monday, citing new information from the National Health and Family Planning Commission.